marianozunino/crapis/README.md

   - SETEX: Set the value and expiration of a key
   - DEL: Delete one or more keys
   - PING: Test if the server is responsive
+  - EXPIRE: Set the expiration time of a key

 ## Eviction Strategies